 This course aims to provide the student with skills to

-Describe available prior (external) information using probabilistic/statistical models and methods
+- Describe available prior (external) information using probabilistic models and methods

-Through the course the student will be able to identify inverse problems in various fields of physical sciences, classify them, and choose appropriate solution methods.
-The student will be able to treat data uncertainties and to evaluate the accuracy and resolution of the inverse solution.
+Through the course the students will be able to identify inverse problems in various fields of physical sciences, classify them, and choose appropriate solution methods.
+The students will be able to find appropriate parameterizations, treat data uncertainties, and to evaluate the accuracy and resolution of the inverse solution.

-Knowledge of Linear Algebra corresponding to the B.Sc. in physics or mathematics is expected.
+Knowledge of linear algebra, mathematical analysis, and differential equations (ordinary and partial) corresponding to a B.Sc. in physics or mathematics is expected.